-- A Crown in "screwed down" position (certain Royal Oak models only) - B Crown in position for winding movement manually - C Crown in position for rapid date correction - D Crown in position for setting the time
+- A Crown in "screwed down" position (certain Royal Oak models only) - B Crown in manual winding position - C Crown in position for rapid date correction - D Crown in time-setting position

-Caution: on some Royal Oak models, always unscrew the crown to access the different setting positions as well as the pushbutton guards, to activate them.
-After use, carefully screw them back in to ensure the watch remains water resistant.
+Caution: on some Royal Oak models, always unscrew the crown to access the different setting positions as well as the pushpiece guards, to activate them.
+After use, carefully screw them back in to ensure the watch remains water-resistant and prevent any triggering or unintentional stop.